iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.4
+- Added gear set for Phalanx spell.
+- Added AutoPhalanxSet option.
+Automatically equips Phalanx gear set when another player casts Phalanx II or Accession Phalanx on you.
+- Fixed missing checks to clear expired Chain Affinity and Immanence buffs that are tracked

 Version 1.3.7
 - Adjusted AutoStrats to not activate when Immanence is active.
 - Fixed Low MP Notification occasionally getting stuck under specific circumstances.